pingcap/docs-cn/dashboard/dashboard-overview.md

 ![Instances](/media/dashboard/dashboard-overview-instances.png)

-The statuses in the image above are described as follows:
+The statuses in the preceding image are described as follows:

 - Up: The instance is running properly (including the offline storage instance).
 - Down: The instance is running abnormally, such as network disconnection and process crash.